Anisocoria and Horner's Syndrome

 What are some causes of an abnormally small (miotic) pupil?

-Inflammation within the eye, whether from trauma or another cause, can result in a small (miotic) pupil.
-Horner’s syndrome also causes a small pupil in the affected eye.
+Inflammation inside the eye (iritis,), whether from trauma or another cause of iritis, can result in a small (miotic) pupil.
+Horner’s syndrome can also cause a small pupil one eye.

 What are the signs of Horner’s syndrome?

-Horner’s syndrome is caused by injury to the sympathetic nerves, which are responsible for dilating the pupil and raising the eyelid on the same side of the face.
-In Horner’s syndrome, the pupil in the involved eye is smaller and does not get bigger (dilate) as well as the other eye.
-The difference in pupil size between the two eyes is more noticeable under dim light.
+In Horner’s syndrome, the pupil on the eye with the problem is smaller and does not dilate (increase in size) as well as the other eye.
+The difference in pupil size between the two eyes is more noticeable in dim light.
 The child may have mild droopiness (ptosis) of the upper eyelid [See figure 2].
-Sometimes the lower eyelid may be slightly higher than normal (known as inverse ptosis).
-When the upper eyelid is slightly lower than normal and the lower eyelid is slightly higher than normal, the eye may appear smaller.
+Sometimes the lower eyelid on the side with the problem may be slightly higher than normal (known as inverse ptosis).
+When the upper eyelid is slightly lower than normal and the lower eyelid is slightly higher than normal, the eye may look smaller.

-If the Horner’s syndrome developed during the first year of life, the colored part of the eye (iris) on the affected side may appear lighter in color than the uninvolved side (heterochromia).
-Sometimes, the pressure in the eye is lower in the affected eye and sometimes there is decreased sweating or flushing of the skin on the face on the affected side (anhydrosis).
+If the Horner’s syndrome started during the first year of life, the colored part of the eye (iris) on the affected side may be lighter in color than the normal side.
+It is called heterochromia when the two eyes are different colors.
+Sometimes, the pressure in the eye is lower in the eye with Horner’s syndrome and sometimes there is less sweating or less flushing of the skin on the face on the affected side (anhidrosis).

 IwOLnM2GReiMIvC0VJIX__171_anisocoria2.jpg

-Fig. 2: In Horner's syndrome, ptosis may occur.
+Fig. 2: In Horner’s syndrome, ptosis may occur in the eye with the smaller pupil.

 What are the causes of Horner’s syndrome in children?